 There are plenty of ad blockers on the App Store that aim to streamline your web-browsing experience, but Better goes a step further with encyclopedia-like entries educating users on how unscrupulous advertisers and sites compromise your privacy.
 The app also encourages and permits responsible advertising practices — meaning you can still support the sites you love that play fair, while shutting out the rest.

 Who doesn’t need to switch up the wallpaper every once in a while?
-While there are an abundance of apps to customize your iPhone’s home screen and lock screen backgrounds, our favorite is WLPPR for its expertly curated library and elegant interface.
+While there is an abundance of apps to customize your iPhone’s home screen and lock screen backgrounds, our favorite is WLPPR for its expertly curated library and elegant interface.
 You can browse high-quality photography sourced from all over the world, and even outer space.
-A couple stock collections are available with the free download, but you can unlock the rest, and all future additions with a $3 in-app purchase.
+A couple of stock collections are available with the free download, but you can unlock the rest and all future additions with a $3 in-app purchase.

 With Files, you can keep all your documents easily accessible on all your devices whether you’re on your iPhone, iPad, or MacBook.
 The app includes a variety of features that allow you to clearly organize all of your different files and photos.
 It’s also compatible with third-party cloud storage services such as Dropbox, Google Drive, and Box.

 The app version of Weebly is just as easy to use as its web-based counterpart.
 You can post content to your blog or website, monitor activity, and save all your work offline, which will then sync across all devices on desktop or mobile.

 While not an exact mirror of its web-based version, this app instead chooses to focus on quickness.
 It lets you quickly publish posts while also giving you the ability to moderate comments, view stats, and upload media on the go.